ynikulyak/sports_engine_managment_system/README.md

 Since HTML header and footer are the same for each application page, it makes sense to move them into their own files: **_header.html** and **_footer.html**.

-Scripts **index.py** and **admin.py** act as main point in [Front Controller Pattern](https://en.wikipedia.org/wiki/Front_controller) and process all HTTP requests to the web application.
+Scripts **index.py** and **admin.py** act as main code point in [Front Controller Pattern](https://en.wikipedia.org/wiki/Front_controller) and process all HTTP requests in the web application.

-HTTP parameter **action** sets web application page name and this page rendered to browser.
+HTTP parameter **action** sets the desired web application page name for rendering.

-When the user opens web application with default HTTP URL [http://127.0.0.1:8000](http://127.0.0.1:8000), the Python's web server loads static HTML file **index.html** which contains a redirect to web application's Front Controller in **index.py**.
+When the user opens web application with default HTTP URL [http://127.0.0.1:8000](http://127.0.0.1:8000), the Python's web server loads static HTML file **index.html** which contains HTML redirect to web application's Front Controller in **/cgi-bin/index.py** to application's Home page.

 Below you may find the list of links that web application processes.